hadik10/sinmun/README.md

 # Neophytes
+<h1> Sinmun journal app <h1>
 <h1> What kind of application is Sinmun? <h1>
  Sinmun is a journal application that allows the user to take a small amount of their time to make a journal entry on how their day was.
 <h1> Why use Sinmun? <h1>
  - Sinmun is unlike other journal apps.
 This is going to be a short journal, it will take no more than 4-5 minutes to make an entry for that day. <br>
  - Each journal entry will be at max 30 words or less.
 This means that it is a small summary of your day.<br>
- - You can make edits to journal entries as needed and can look back at your previous entries <br>
+ - You can make edits to journal entries as needed and can look back at your previous entries. <br>
 <h1> User story <h1>
- Lets say you had a long day at work and you feel like making a note of the day, but you are tired and do not want to spend time writing in an actual journal.
+ Lets say you had a long day at work and you feel like making a note of how the wasvday, but you are tired and do not want to spend time writing in an actual journal entry about the day.
+In this case youjust want to take note of high points.
+Sinmun allows you to do so and easily keep track of the journal incase you decide to look bak on on the day.